-I’d like you to join me in the student parking lot of LaSalle University in late August 1988.
-An 18 year-old is unpacking the college essentials from every square inch of his car.
-Typewriter, boom-box, cassette & VHS tapes, bottles of Sea Breeze and hair mousse.
-It’s freshman move in day.
+I’d like you to join me in the student parking lot of LaSalle University in late August, 1988.
+An 18 year-old boy is unpacking the college essentials from every square inch of his car: typewriter, boom-box, cassette & VHS tapes, bottles of Sea Breeze, and hair mousse.
+It’s freshman move-in day!

-His mind is filled with excitement, wonder and anxiety, while anticipating the adjustment to this new scene.
-LaSalle was his top college choice.
-He’s even a bit sad knowing there was a home with a single parent mom and 2 younger siblings he left behind.
+His mind is filled with both excitement and anxiety while anticipating the adjustment to this new scene.
+LaSalle was his top college choice, but he’s a bit sad knowing he's left behind a home with a single parent mom and two younger siblings.

-Despite an initial roommate change, friendships were quickly formed over cheap beer, parties, and pickup basketball games.
-The social adjustment was easy, nothing short of spectacular.
+Despite an initial roommate change, he forms friendships quickly over cheap beer and pickup basketball games.
+His social adjustment is easy, nothing short of spectacular.

-Academically it was a different story.
-He was an average high school student.
-Procrastination, time management, and self-motivation were major challenges to academic success.
-He brought the same academic approach to college where the work was harder and expectations higher.
+Academically, it's a different story.
+He was an average high school student; procrastination and low self-motivation had always been his major challenges to academic success.
+He unwittingly brought the same academic approach to college -- where the work is harder and expectations higher.

-Despite that first semester experience ending with a GPA that led his mother to ask, “Is that mathematically possible?” he chose the same approach for another 2 semesters.
-Before the start of each he made promises to do better and stated plans to study more.
-And like most New Year Resolutions the same patterns, habits, and outcomes returned in a matter of weeks.
+Despite that first semester experience (which ends with a GPA that leads his mother to ask, “Is that mathematically possible?”), he chooses the same approach for another two semesters.
+At the start of each he makes promises to do better and plans to study more.
+And just as with most New Year's resolutions, his plans come to nothing.
+The same habits and outcomes reassert themselves.

-The reality of achieving future goals seemed impossible.
-Until the first week of his 4th college semester when he made a simple adjustment.
-He created a clear workspace at his dorm-room desk and commits to writing, in the margin of an assigned philosophy book, a one-to-eight word summary of each read paragraph in the margin of an assigned Philosophy book.
-He did this with every reading assignment.
-A simple adjustment became a new discipline.
+The achievement of future goals seems impossible until the first week of his 4th college semester, when he tries something new and simple.
+He creates a clear workspace at his dorm-room desk and commits to writing, in the margin of an assigned philosophy book, a one-to-eight word summary of each paragraph he reads.
+He does this with all his reading assignments, and a simple exercise becomes a new discipline.

 I was that boy, and that was how and when I discovered the value of self-awareness.
-I didn’t unpack it from my car in August of 1988 during move in day.
-Because I never considered the value of packing it in the first place.
+I didn’t unpack it from my car on move-in day in August, 1988, because I'd never considered the value of packing it in the first place.

-There are a set of skills for which students have never received a grade - skills that fall under the umbrella of Emotional Intelligence.
+There is a set of skills for which students have never received a grade, skills that fall under the umbrella of Emotional Intelligence.
 These are skills like self-awareness, empathy, self-regulation, leadership, and motivation.
-Development and awareness of such skills have huge implications on college transition, personal development, college success, career readiness, and life fulfillment.
-But, most students do not recognize the value of these skills nor take time to develop them, especially when overwhelmed for years by emphasis on standardized test scores.
+Development of such strengths has a huge impact on college transition and college success, but most students don't recognize the value of these skills, nor take the time to acquire them -- especially when conditioned for years by emphasis on standardized test scores.
 The good news is that it's never too late for our students, or ourselves, to cultivate and master them.

-I share my story so that you can observe your child’s upcoming experience in middle school, high school or college with eyes wide open.
-I hope that you will be able to see a lack of self-awareness when it presents itself.
-And, I hope that you will offer the guidance that your child will need to master these crucial skills (or that you are aware enough to find someone who can).
+I share my story so that you can observe your child’s upcoming experience in middle school, high school, or college with eyes wide open.
+I hope to help parents see a lack of self-awareness when it presents itself, and teach them how to offer the guidance that helps their child master these crucial skills.

-The Group is for parents of middle school, high school and college-aged children and is dedicated to:
+The Group is for parents of middle school, high school and college-aged children, and is meant to:

 Dr. Joel Ingersoll helps college and high school students develop college transition, performance, and career success skills.
 As President & Founder of Take On College, Joel has empowered thousands of students to maximize their potential, college experience and return on tuition.
 Joel is the author of the forthcoming book Take On College: Winning Strategies for College & Career Success!
 Sign up for helpful tips, articles, & resources!
 Joel developed and hosts the College Success Academy Summer Virtual Intensive.